 Emergency treatment may be necessary.
 This may include a hospital stay, oxygen, blood transfusions, and other treatments.

-When your condition is stable, your doctor or nurse will perform a physical examination and ask questions about your medical history and symptoms.
+When your condition is stable, your doctor or nurse will perform a physical examination and ask about your medical history and symptoms.
 The physical exam may occasionally show swelling of the spleen (splenomegaly).

 Tests that may be done include: